-To the President and Members of the Board of Education of the Liberty Central School District Liberty, New York 12754
+To the President and Members of the Board of Education of the Liberty Central School District Liberty, New York 12754 Richard P. Capicchioni, CPA Walter J. Jung, CPA Jennifer A. Traverse, CPA

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Liberty Central School District, as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the Liberty Central School District's basic financial statements and have issued our report thereon dated October 15, 2018.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the fiduciary fund of the Liberty Central School District, as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the Liberty Central School District's basic financial statements and have issued our report thereon dated October 1, 2019.